XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### 1.00

--  New All-in-one flexible installer to replace Rebug's Package Manager
 -  New Italian language
 -  Many minor changes, bug corrections and improvments
 -  New update system based in aldostools mod
+-  New All-in-one flexible installer to replace Rebug's Package Manager
+-  Installer with backup, restore and multiple file chechs
+-  Installer flexible for all files replaces, and so permiting the use of AppPacks (GameData updates with more apps for the installer)
+-  Installer flexible to use in other projects (ex: PS3Ultimate TV).
+Replace the title ID in the SFO, the ID in the EBOOT, the USRDI/data/images/logo.png and the apps directory and your app will auto rebuild the installer (ex: USRDIR/apps/My App/4.30-CEX-Rogero)
+-  Full core pack now includes a rco free version

-Know issues: User data manager: VMC cause ps3 to freeze
+Know issues: User data manager: VMC cause ps3 to freeze, PSN category does not work in rco version

 ### 0.70